Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 (simulink)=
 # Simulink to GOPS

-GOPS utilizes slxpy to convert Simulink models into Python environments.
-Slxpy is a toolchain designed to produce efficient and seamless Simulink-to-Python bindings, complete with a gym-like environment wrapper.
+GOPS utilizes slxpy as a toolchain to convert Simulink models into Python environments. slxpy is specifically designed to generate efficient and seamless Simulink-to-Python bindings.
+It also includes a gym-like environment wrapper, which allows for convenient integration with reinforcement learning frameworks and algorithms.

 ## Documentation structure
-Follow instructions in Prerequisities, Installation and Quick start to use this package.
+Follow the instructions in Prerequisites, Installation and Quick start to use this package.

 For Simulink modeling guide, see Modeling guide.
 For Gym and `env.toml` config documentation, see Gym-like environment.